-Daily except for Saturdays, Sundays and statutory public holidays in France, days on which the French markets are closed (according to the official Euronext calendar) and large-value payment systems.
+Daily except for Saturdays, Sundays and statutory public holidays in France, days on which the French markets (according to the official Euronext calendar) and large-value payment systems are closed.

-The net asset value preceding a non-business period (weekends and public holidays) takes interest accrued during this period into account.
-It is dated the last day of the non-business period.
+The calculation of the net asset value prior to a non-business period (weekends, official public holidays, and days on which the French markets and large-value payment systems are closed) takes into account interest accrued during this period.
+It is dated on the last day of the non-business period.

-CHARGES AND FEES:
+FEES AND CHARGES: